Jasmine-Thind/PeriodTracker/README.md

 # PeriodTracker
-A text-based system to record a person's periods and predict their next one.
+A text-based system to record a person's menstrual cycle and predict their next period.

 Commands: